 - Get clarity of the brand’s core values and the goals it aspires to achieve

-- Research the nature of project you are designing graphics for
+- Research the nature of the project you are designing graphics for

-- Observe the color hues that your direct or indirect competitors uses
+- Observe the color hues that your direct or indirect competitors use

 - Research target audience buyer personas to create visuals accordingly